-Whilst there has been a tremendous growth in size, the expansion of higher education (HE) in all parts of the world and particularly in Sudan, serious evaluation must be undertaken of the quality of teaching, research and development (R&D) and how universities are meeting the emergent development needs.
-What is evident in most Developing Countries (DCs) is a stupendous replication of traditional disciplinary-based techniques of knowledge production.
+Whilst there has been a tremendous growth in size, the expansion of higher education (HE) in all parts of the world, serious evaluation must be undertaken of the quality of teaching, research and development (R&D) and how universities are meeting the emergent development needs.
+What is evident in most DCs is a stupendous replication of traditional disciplinary-based techniques of knowledge production.
 These have, nevertheless, increased the richness of knowledge about the universe we live in but without apparently translating or transforming the catchment societal environments in terms of measurable productive capacities.

 There are also grave concerns that HE in most countries is becoming increasingly obsolete which, in part, is why development programmes are stultified even from the outset.
 There are also serious issues regarding the under-performance in research – state of academic research is less-than-satisfactory in almost all universities in DCs.
 Therefore, universities, particularly in DCs, must confront the ‘new realities’ evident in the environments in which they operate.
 Many scholars and policy makers have called for a transformative innovation agenda which embraces radical change for new synthesis and approaches for transforming universities’ role in achieving the SDGs in their countries.